NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ### Reducing CPU work in the client

 In order to display the page to the user, the browser has to construct the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) (Document Object Model) and the [CSSOM](https://developer.mozilla.org/en-US/docs/Glossary/CSSOM) (CSS Object Model).
-It also has to calculate the positions and sizes of the elements on the page — a process commonly referred to as layout — and finally paint the result on the screen.
+It also has to calculate the positions and sizes of the elements on the page - a process commonly referred to as layout - and finally paint the result on the screen.
 The browser has to repeat some of this work each time the page is manipulated by the user or by JavaScript code.
 Recalculating page layout is known as [reflow](https://developer.mozilla.org/en-US/docs/Glossary/Reflow).

 To avoid overwhelming users' devices with too much CPU work, the DOM should be kept small, CSS rules should be simple, and JavaScript code should avoid running for too long or inducing unnecessary layouts and paints.

-Browser DevTools can be used to determine where web pages spend their time: executing JavaScript code, calculating layout, doing garbage collection, etc.

-If JavaScript execution is the performance bottleneck, profiling can help pinpoint the source of the problem and the fix ultimately it boils down to doing [algorithmic optimization](https://en.wikipedia.org/wiki/Algorithmic_efficiency).
+#### Optimizing layout and reflow

+If the browser DevTools show that the app is spending too much time doing layout, that may be caused by one of the following problems:

+- Layout thrashing
+- Overreacting to user inputs
+- Animating the wrong kind of CSS properties
+- Complex CS and big DOM

+##### Layout thrashing

-If the performance problem comes from the browser repeatedly recalculating the layout, the cause may be inefficient JavaScript code that triggers unnecessary layout recalculations — a problem known as [layout thrashing](https://web.dev/articles/avoid-large-complex-layouts-and-layout-thrashing).
+When JavaScript code manipulates the DOM incorrectly, it can triggers unnecessary layout recalculations — a problem known as [layout thrashing](https://web.dev/articles/avoid-large-complex-layouts-and-layout-thrashing).
 This is showcased in the figures [Layout thrashing](#layout-thrashing) and [No layout thrashing](#no-layout-thrashing)).
 When JavaScript code writes to the DOM, the browser has to recalculate the layout to update the UI for the user, but it doesn't do that immediately.
-It waits to catch multiple DOM updates and then recalculates the layout once, repainting the page in its new state.
+It waits to catch multiple DOM updates and then recalculates the layout once, repainting the page in its new state to the user.
 However, when JavaScript code reads certain properties from the DOM, it forces the browser to calculate the layout immediately.
-Therefore, reading and writing to the DOM in a loop can result in more layout recalculations than necessary.
+Now, when JavaScript code reads and writes repeatedly to the DOM in a loop, the browser is forced to recalculate layout again and again, and that is what we call layout thrashing.

 <figure id="layout-thrashing">
     <img